 For example, a derelict career site with no fresh content and full of bugs (you've got a few examples here) can scare away dozens of potential candidates.

-The candidate experience also involves requirement for transparency that extends to the recruitment stage.
+The candidate experience also involves a requirement for transparency that extends to the recruitment stage.

 In fact, the candidate must be able to understand your recruitment process, know where they stand at all times, and most importantly, have clear and timely feedback on their performance.